Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 Your hybrid and bestial form, as well as any wild shape form you might take, now have multiple additional natural weapons:

-- 2 Claws, 1d8 Slashing Damage, Light property
+- 2 Claws, 2d8 Slashing Damage, Light property
-- Bite, 1d12 Piercing, advantage on grappled targets
+- Bite, 2d12 Piercing, advantage on grappled targets
-- Horns, 2d6 Piercing, Heavy Property
+- Horns, 4d6 Piercing, Heavy Property
-- Tail Stinger, 1d4 Piercing + 1d4 Acid, Finesse and Reach properties
+- Tail Stinger, 2d4 Piercing + 2d4 Acid, Finesse and Reach properties

 While you are transformed, any natural weapons you have are considered magical.
 When you use your action to transform or wildshape *you can strengthen aspects of your new form as needed*.
 Choose between (A) +2 AC, or (B) +2 to attack and damage with natural weapons, or (C) +1 AC and +1 to attack and damage with natural weapons.

-Any equipment you are wearing or carrying isn't transformed, your hybrid from can use your equipment.
+While in your hybrid from can use all of your equipment.

+While in your bestial form all of your speeds are increased by 20ft.
 But your bestial form does not have hands and is unable to benefit from any armor, helmets, boots or gloves fitted for humanoids and may need to drop those on the ground.
-However your bestial form increases all of your speeds by 20.

 ### Sovereign's Charge
 At 22nd level, when you use your Action to transform, you can also make 1 natural weapon attack as part of that Action.